Task 1 - Lesson Notes

 The State

-- *Strong State Essential: A powerful state is required to actively direct the economy, redistribute wealth, and enforce social justice.
+- Strong State is Essential: A powerful state is required to actively direct the economy, redistribute wealth, and enforce social justice.

 - Democracy: Rejects monarchical, aristocratic, or religious rule; political and economic power must be redistributed to the people.